 Become thoroughly familiar with the location and function of all operating controls provided for the crane and attachment.
-Read and understand the instructions in Section 3.
+Read and understand the instructions in Section 3, as well as Section 3 of the Crane Operator Manual.

-- To operate Drum 5 (and Drum 4) while performing procedures in this section, the MAX-ER Set-Up Mode in the RCL (Rated Capacity Indicator/Limiter) must be selected.
-See Selecting Crane Configuration topic in RCL Operation Manual for detailed instructions. - To operate the MAX-ER remote control while performing procedures in this section, you shall turn ON the wireless remote mode in the MAX-ER Function Mode screen of the Main Display.
-See Section 3 for detailed instructions. - NOTE: The engine will not start when the boom is removed until terminating plug (11, View E, Figure 4-4) is connected to electric cable (WNE16T).
+- To operate Drum 5 (and Drum 4) while performing procedures in this section, select hanging MAX-ER setup mode in the RCL (Rated Capacity Indicator/Limiter).
+See Section 3 in this manual and see Selecting Crane Configuration topic in RCL Operation Manual for detailed instructions. - To operate the MAX-ER remote control while performing procedures in this section, perform the following steps: - Turn ON remote control in MAX-ER Function Mode screen of Main Display.
+See Section 3 for detailed instructions. - Select hanging MAX-ER set-up mode in RCL.
+See Section 3. - NOTE The engine will not start when the boom is removed until shorting plug (11, View E, Figure 4-3) is connected to electric cable (WNE16T).

-COUNTERWEIGHT REQUIREMENT
+COUNTERWEIGHT REQUIREMENTS

-MAX-ER operation requires the amount of counterweight specified in Figure 4-3.
+MAX-ER operation requires the amount of counterweight specified in the Counterweight Arrangements Chart located in Capacities Section of the Hanging MAX-ER Operator Information Manual in the crane cab.

 Tipping can occur if proper counterweight is not installed.

-Do not operate crane with MAX-ER Attachment until proper counterweight is installed.
+Do not operate crane with hanging MAX-ER attachment until proper counterweight is installed.